drupaldiversity/diversity-of-the-web/SURVEY.md

 ### Racial Identification
-    Do you identify as a person of color? (e.g. African, Latino/Hispanic, Asian, South Asian, Native American, Middle Eastern, Pacific Islander [1])
+    Do you identify as a person of color?

     () Yes
     () No